Kristoff St. John Laid To Rest Beside Late Son Julian

-The Young and the Restless star, Kristoff St. John was laid to rest next to his late son Julian St. John today in Valley Oaks Memorial Park in Westlake Village, California.
+The Young and the Restless star Kristoff St. John was laid to rest next to his late son Julian St. John today in Valley Oaks Memorial Park in Westlake Village, California.

-The actor, who originated the role of Neil Winters on Y&R in 1991, died suddenly at the age of 52 on Sunday, February 3 in his home.
-News of his passing shocked the world and left those who knew him best as well as his fans devastated.
+The actor, who originated the role of Neil Winters on Y&R in 1991, died suddenly at the age of 52 on Sunday, February 3, in his home.
+News of his passing shocked the world and left those who knew him best, as well as his fans, devastated.

 Over the weekend, St. John’s ex-wife Mia St. John, who is the mother of Julian and Paris St. John, tweeted about her ex-husband’s funeral.
 She wrote, “I’m scared about tomorrow.
 We bury @kristoffstjohn1 next to our son @TheArtofJulian I’m afraid I will be faced with the reality that Kristoff is no longer in this realm Afraid to push on without my boys The only solace is knowing they are together God grant me the serenity…”

 The memorial service was at Calvary Church from noon to 2 p.m., and it was open to the public.
 After the service, Kristoff’s family and friends laid him to rest in a private, invitation-only ceremony.
-Inquisitr reported that the actor’s heartbroken fiance, Russian model Kseniya Mikhalev was unable to attend because authorities denied her request for an emergency visa.
+The Inquisitr reported that the actor’s heartbroken fiance, Russian model Kseniya Mikhalev, was unable to attend because authorities denied her request for an emergency visa.
 She made a statement expressing her most profound condolences to Kristoff’s daughters Paris and Lola.

 Several daytime stars including Vincent Irizarry (ex-David Chow, Y&R) and Katherine Kelly Lang (Brooke, The Bold and the Beautiful) posted memories of the late actor and pictures of the beautiful funeral program.
 Presumably, many of Kristoff’s other co-stars, co-workers, and friends from CBS Daytime also attended the memorial today along with his family and friends.